jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 <blockquote class="twitter-tweet tw-align-center" data-conversation="none"><p lang="en" dir="ltr">And today: Absurdity that the US w/ at least $800bn net in Treasuries to still be auctioned this year has the least attractive (most inverted) G10 curve and missing foreign end buyers that have been &quot;priced out of the market&quot; <a href="https://t.co/Lpkjimi9Nr">pic.twitter.com/Lpkjimi9Nr</a></p>&mdash; Andrew W. Park (@apark_) <a href="https://twitter.com/apark_/status/1164295658460897280?ref_src=twsrc%5Etfw">August 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This may not seem like such a big deal, or at the most an abstraction more or less confined to finance people, the kind of people who worry about bond yields and think in basis points.
+This may not seem like such a big deal, or at most a weird abstraction more or less confined to finance people, the kind of people who worry about bond yields and think in basis points.